Estimated reading time: 11 minutes

 How not to be envious of other people’s success

-If you find you are envious of someone else’s success the first thing you need to do is accept that you have that envy but then do something about it.
-Find a way to make other people envy your drive and success.
+If you find you are envious of someone else’s success, you first need to accept that you have that envy.

 Below are a few tips I would use if I was envious of someone’s success and needed to find a way to boost my own.